Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Acknowledgment

-We want to thank Yining He for his help on this project.
-This work was supported by C-BRIC (one of six centers nin JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA), the Army Research Office (W911NF2020053), and the Intel and CISCO Corporations.
+This work was supported by C-BRIC (one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA), DARPA (HR00112190134), the Army Research Office (W911NF2020053), and the Intel and CISCO Corporations.
 The authors affirm that the views expressed herein are solely their own, and do not represent the views of the United States government or any agency thereof.